mlibrary/campus-maps/modules/contrib/geofield/README.md

 third party modules, such as::

 - [Geofield Map](https://www.drupal.org/project/geofield_map): an advanced,
   complete and easy-to-use Geo Mapping solution that lets you manage the Geofield with an interactive Map both in back-end and in the front-end;
 - [Leaflet](https://www.drupal.org/project/leaflet): Drupal advanced integration
   with the Leaflet JS mapping library.
-Advanced features for creating and editing Points and Geometries Layers (Linestring, Polygon) so as for managing Leaflet Views styles and Formatters;
+Advanced features for creating and editing Points and Geometries Layers (Linestring, Polygon) so as for managing Leaflet.
+  Views styles and Formatters;
 - [Geocoder](https://www.drupal.org/project/geocoder): most advanced, complete
   and easy to use solution to process Geocode and Reverse Geocode operations on